bigfix/developer.bigfix.com/site/pages/rest-api/index.md

 {% section %}

 The REST API is the primary programming interface to the BigFix Server.
-It allows you to perform the majority of the tasks available in the BigFix console using a set of standardized and operating system independent methods.
+It allows you to perform the majority of the tasks available in the BigFix console by using a set of standardized and operating system independent methods.
 This API is also key if you want to automate activities, implement your custom BigFix user interface, or integrate with other applications.

 {% endsection %}

-**Note:** If you are new to the REST API in general, navigate the following [REST API Tutorial](http://www.restapitutorial.com/ ).
+**Note:** If you are new to REST API, navigate the following [REST API Tutorial](http://www.restapitutorial.com/ ).

 Navigate the REST API subtree on the right to access the following information:

 <dl>
   <dt>[Overview](./overview.html)</dt>
-  <dd>An introduction that describes the BigFix REST API architecture.</dd>
+  <dd>An introduction to the BigFix REST API architecture.</dd>

   <dt>[Prerequisites](./prerequisites.html)</dt>
   <dd>The list of requirements and conditions for using the BigFix REST API.</dd>